bitcoinbrisbane/BitPoker/README.md

 | GET | /Tables |

 ## Coloured coin crowd sale
 The following colour coin asset will be sold to raise funds for the development of the project.
-Asset Id From bitcoin address 133XHxMte5gtiLZYknEUMXky4ZtZHqUguS
+Asset Id Ua9V5JgADia5zJdSnSTDDenKhPuTVc6RbeNmsJ

 ## References
 1. https://lightning.network/lightning-network-paper.pdf